glasnt/pgpsubmit/README.rst

   environment variable (to any value) causes these links to be shown regardless of whether or not the deadline has passed.

+``RESTRICTEDTYPES``
+  A comma-delimited list of keytypes that will not be accepted.
+Types are defined as the type in the output of a fingerprint identifer for the key For example, disabling 2048-RSA keys and 1024DSA keys: ``2048R,1024D``

 A configuration for Apache with mod_wsgi might be::

     <Directory /usr/home/joe/pgpsubmit>